-Interfaith Muse offers workshops in creative writing, theatre arts, and other genres to explore faith identity as a locus for social change.
+Interfaith Muse offers workshops by request in creative writing, theatre arts, and other genres to explore faith identity as a locus for social change.
+Find out more about past workshops below or email us to discuss a workshop for you.

 Reimagine the Secular Sacred